2023 Chicago Cubs season

-The 2023 Chicago Cubs season will be the 152nd season of the Chicago Cubs franchise, the 148th in the National League, and the Cubs' 108th season at Wrigley Field.
-The Cubs will be managed by David Ross, in his fourth year as Cubs manager, as members of Major League Baseball's National League Central division.
-The Cubs will begin the season March 30 at the Milwaukee Brewers and will also finish the season against the Brewers on October 1.
+The 2023 Chicago Cubs season was the 152nd season of the Chicago Cubs franchise, the 148th in the National League, and the Cubs' 108th season at Wrigley Field.
+The Cubs were led by fourth-year manager David Ross and played as members of Major League Baseball's National League Central.
+The Cubs began the season March 30 at home against the Milwaukee Brewers and also finished the season against the Brewers in Milwaukee on October 1.
+With a win over the Rockies on September 24, the Cubs clinched a winning season, the team's first since 2020.
+The Cubs finished the season 83–79 to finish in second place in the Central, nine games behind the Brewers.
+They finished one game out of the final wild card spot, despite being in playoff position through most of August and September.
+As a result, they failed to make the postseason for the third consecutive season.

-Pursuant to the collective bargaining agreement entered into by the owners in players ending 2022 lockout, the Cubs will play every team in baseball at least one series and intra-division games will be reduced from 18 or 19 games to 13 games against each division opponent.
+Pursuant to the collective bargaining agreement entered into by the owners in players ending 2022 lockout, the Cubs played every team in baseball at least one series and intra-division games were reduced from 18 or 19 games to 13 games against each division opponent.

+The Chicago Cubs drew an average home attendance of 34,261 in 81 home games in the 2023 MLB season.

 Previous season

-The Cubs finished the 2022 season 74–88, 19 games out of first place.
+The Cubs finished the 2022 season 74–88 in third place in the Central division, 19 games out of first place.
 They missed the playoffs for the second consecutive season.